 Some people simply stated the definition of each ratio and commented on what their ratio was, whether it had changed over the past three years, and how it might have compared with the ratios of other firms.
-Doing this was OK, but to get a good mark for your commentary you needed to communicate what the ratios told you about your firm itself: its operations and activities.
+Doing this was quite good, but to get a strong mark for your commentary you needed to communicate what the ratios told you about your firm itself: its operations and activities.

 Some people (though not all) found things coming together for them quite a bit as they completed their Step 8 … and reflected on what their firm’s ratios might tell them about what is really going on in their firm.

 ASS#2 Steps 7-10 was the final stage in a series of inter-connected assignments.
 And remember, each stage of the assignments was a realistic learning task designed to support us to look more carefully, item-by-item, at the financial statements of our (and other’s) firms, and to learn more about them.
 And most particularly, to experience that financial statements and accounting are perhaps not as scary and out of reach for us as we may have thought they were before we started the unit.

 “For each of the methods, there are strengths and weaknesses.